Farg0k/flutter_tv_media3/README.md

 *   **`FindSubtitlesState`**: A class that encapsulates the complete UI state for the search feature.
 It contains the following fields:
     *   `isVisible`: Whether to show the search button.
     *   `label`: The text on the button.
+    *   `stateInfoLabel`: The text to display under the button with additional info.
     *   `errorMessage`: The error message to display.
     *   `status`: The current status (`idle`, `loading`, `error`, `success`).
 *   **`MediaItemSubtitle`**: A class representing an external subtitle track, containing the URL, title, and language.